 FOURTH QUARTER & YEAR-END FEBRUARY 15

-WITHOLDING SUBVENTIONS UNTIL FINANCIAL REPORTS PROVIDED
+WITHOLDING SUBVENTIONS UNTIL FINANCIAL INFORMATION PROVIDED

-Sections failing to provide the above information at the end of each quarter or year-end shall not receive their subvention checks until the information is sent to and approved by the Chapter Accounting Services contractor.
-Sections that provide their financial information each quarter will receive their subvention checks as soon as possible following the Chapter’s receipt of quarterly subvention deposits from APA.
+Sections failing to provide the above information at the end of each quarter or year-end shall not receive their subvention checks until the information is sent to and approved by the Chapter/Section bookkeeper Accounting Services contractor.
+Sections that provide their financial information each quarter will receive their subvention checks as soon as possible following the Chapter’s receipt of quarterly subvention deposits from National APA.

-If any Section fails to provide the information required above on a timely basis, or provides incomplete information, the Chapter accounting staff shall provide written notification to the Section Director and the Section Treasurer explaining the problems.
+If any Section fails to provide the information required above on a timely basis, or provides incomplete information, the Chapter/Section bookkeeper accounting staff shall provide written notification to the Section Director and the Section Treasurer explaining the issues.